KG-97/autobiography-interactive/README.md

 Interactive autobiography deployment.
 Includes full HTML/CSS/JS code, narrative, and interactive features for Gemini, Railway, and public web hosting.

+The latest update adds ritual tracking, a collaborator toolkit, and refreshed visual systems for the hero, signals, and timeline sections.

 ## Getting started

 This project is a static site that loads narrative content from `data/story.json`.
 The interface renders a hero section with story stats, a living narrative board, filterable timeline, modal-based achievement gallery, and skill progression tracker.
 Theme toggling keeps the site readable in light or dark environments.